-Governor Ige Names Dr. Virginia Pressler Department of Health DirectorPosted on Dec 12, 2014 in Latest News, Newsroom, Press Releases
+Governor Ige Names Dr. Virginia Pressler Department of Health DirectorPosted on Dec 12, 2014 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU — Gov. David Ige today announced the appointment of Dr. Virginia “Ginny” Pressler, MD, MBA, FACS as director of the Department of Health (DOH).
 Dr. Pressler’s appointment is subject to confirmation by the State Senate.